Walthzer/MageArenaModTemplate/README.md

 <br>
 Congrats, you just build a custom mod and ran it in Mage Arena.
 Refer to `Start Development` to see what you should do now.

+### Let `built` update your local mod
+Every time you edit your mod and rebuilt it, you have to reimport the local mod into Thunderstore.
+The `built.bat` file can help you with this and automatically update the files for your mod.
+So that the only steps you need to test features are:
+ 1. Build
+ 2. Launch from Thunderstore

+To do this you need to add the path to your installed local mod into the `settings.bat` file.
+1. Open your modmanager: Thunderstore, r2modman, etc.
+2. Select the `DEVELOPMENT` profile you created earlier.
+3. Go to `Settings > Locations > Browse profile folder`.
+This will open file explorer.
+4. The newly opened file explorer window should be in a folder such as:
+    ```
+    C:\Users\<user>\Roaming\Thunderstore Mod Manager\DataFolder\MageArena\profiles\<DEV PROFILE>
+    ```
+5. Copy this path and put it into `settings.bat`
+    ```
+	set THUNDERSTORE_LOCAL_MOD_PATH="<PUT PATH HERE>"
+    ```
+6. Running `build.bat` will now update your mod files in this profile.

 ## Start Development

 The Mod Template contains two important subfolders: